-Colombia, throughout the majority of the 20th century, adhered to traditional and conservative gender norms deeply embedded in the long-standing political constitution dating back to 1886.
-Despite a notable constitutional reform in 1936 and various legislative measures aimed at protecting women's economic and social rights, the formal recognition of women's rights as a constitutional requirement was only accomplished with the drafting of a new political constitution in 1991 \citep{iregui2020path}.
+For much of the 20th century, Colombia adhered to conservative gender norms rooted in its long-standing political constitution of 1886.
+Although a major constitutional reform was enacted in 1936, and various legislative measures were introduced to expand women’s economic and social rights, the formal recognition of women’s rights as a constitutional principle only occurred with the drafting of a new political constitution in 1991 \citep{iregui2020path}.

-The National Constituent Assembly (NCA) of 1991 played a pivotal role in this process.
-Convened specifically to draft the current political constitution, known as the Constitution of 1991, it marked a significant turning point in Colombia's 20th-century history.
-The NCA aimed to establish an institutional framework to address the persistent cycles of violence and armed conflicts.
-The approval of the new Constitution formalized a social pact and provided the foundation for the development of a social state of law, promoting the peaceful resolution of social and political conflicts.
-This transformative process brought together various initiatives and fostered the expansion of representative democracy.
+The 1991 National Constituent Assembly (NCA) played a pivotal role in this transformation.
+Convened specifically to draft a new constitution, the NCA sought to address Colombia’s persistent cycles of violence and armed conflict.
+The resulting Constitution of 1991 marked a fundamental shift by establishing a new social pact and laying the foundations for a ``social state under the rule of law,” thereby promoting peaceful conflict resolution and expanding democratic representation.